redhat-developer/odo/docs/understanding-odo.md

   - Official support for Node.js and Java components.

-  - Partial compatibility with languages and frameworks such as Ruby, Perl, PHP, and Python.

   - Detects changes to local code and deploys it to the cluster automatically, giving instant feedback to validate changes in real time.